 Regarding Old Town.
 When completed in 1837, Military Road was used for the transportation of supplies and mail from Fort Howard, the army post at Green Bay, to Fort Winnebago at Portage and Fort Crawford at Prairie du Chien.

 Additional keywords.
 Mount Horeb

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 29, 2007, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 1,771 times since then and 10 times this year.
+It was originally submitted on August 29, 2007, by Keith L of Wisconsin Rapids, Wisconsin.
+This page has been viewed 1,855 times since then and 30 times this year.
 Last updated on August 1, 2010, by William J. Toman of Green Lake, Wisconsin.
 Photos: 1, 2. submitted on August 29, 2007, by Keith L of Wisconsin Rapids, Wisconsin. • Kevin W. was the editor who published this page.